mstevetodd/EngineDriver_Home/docs/operation/operation.rst

 Recent Consists
 '''''''''''''''

-Selecting a |consist| in the Recent Consists list will automatically add all the remembered locos, including their facing.
+Selecting a |consist| in the Recent Consists list will automatically add all the remembered locos, including their facing to the selected locos on the current throttle.

 .. note::
   :class: note-ed-hidden-title